jbranchaud/til/go/not-so-random.md

 Go's `rand` package makes it easy to generate all sorts of pseudo-random numbers.

 What they don't tell you though is that the default seed is `1`.
-They [do tell you that the numbers are pseud-random and that you need to use the Seed function to initialize the default source if different behavior is required for each run](https://golang.org/pkg/math/rand/), though.
+They [do tell you that the numbers are pseudo-random and that you need to use the Seed function to initialize the default source if different behavior is required for each run](https://golang.org/pkg/math/rand/), though.
 So if you write a program like so:

 ```go
 package main